Europe Emerges From Lockdown As Global Virus Cases Top 3.5m - UrduPoint

 Italy -- second only to the United States in its COVID-19 death toll -- was gingerly emerging into the spring sunshine on Monday, with construction sites and factories getting back to work.

-Restaurants will reopen for takeaway service, but bars and ice cream parlours will remain shut.
+Restaurants reopened for takeaway service, but bars and ice cream parlours will remain shut.
 The use of public transport will be discouraged and everyone will have to wear masks in indoor public spaces.

 "We are feeling a mix of joy and fear," 40-year-old Stefano Milano said in Rome.